emu-russia/UltraHLE/Readme.md

 - Unicode: Not Set (UltraHLE does not use Unicode)
 - Minor fixes in UltraHLE.rc and RESOURCE.H
 - Executable base address should be 0 (Linker->Advanced); If you are unsure about the recompiler, you can replace the `go` call with `sgo` in MAIN.C (`breakcommand("sgo");`)
+- A decompiled version of the library is used instead of XGLIDE.LIB

 ## Build